rajnistane/From-Orders-To-Reviews/README.md

 # From-Orders-To-Reviews

 ## 🚛Project Overview
-End-to-end analysis of real transactional Olist departmental-store marketplace dataset.
-Orders placed on Olist are fulfilled by independent sellers and shipped directed to customers across different location vis Olist's logistic partners.
+End-to-end analysis of real transactional of Olist (a Brazilian e-commerce marketplace) dataset.
+Orders placed on Olist are fulfilled by independent sellers and shipped directed to customers across different location via Olist's logistic partners.
 After delivery customers receive a satisfaction survey making the dataset span the entire customer journey.

 ## 📌Objective
 To analyse and quantify bottlenecks from purchase to delivery to review, key factors driving revenue and limiting long-term growth.